 Which is where we step in.
 If you have yet to decide what gift to give that person and you want some quick-to-order suggestions on Christmas Eve, allow me and a selection of fellow RotoReaders (and a couple of our RotoWriters) to draft up a comprehensive list of the best gifts to buy for the animation addict in any category.

 NOTE: Once more, we are using Amazon as our go-to website for these gift suggestions.
-Do be warned though that many of these gifts are expected to arrive after Christmas Day (provided you don’t have their Prime service), so don’t be afraid to look elsewhere if you want those gifts sent to you before then.
+Do be warned, though, that many of these gifts are expected to arrive after Christmas Day (provided you don’t have Amazon’s Prime service), so don’t be afraid to look elsewhere if you want these gifts sent to you before then.

 Brandon Smith recommends:

 Kubo and the Two Strings on Blu-Ray and DVD

 I can’t remember his exact words, but Mason Smith referred to this movie in its Animation Addicts episode as something like “an animation lover’s movie,” and that’s true.
 With Kubo and the Two Strings, fans of the medium are given the stop-motion equivalent of a fulfilling (and properly filling) Thanksgiving/Christmas dinner.
 Great vocal performances, strong direction, and well-executed dramatic beats are topped off with awe-inspiring visuals and some of the best (animated) action sequences I’ve seen this year.
 In short, it’s LAIKA’s most accomplished film yet, and one of the most perfect movie gifts for animation lovers, LAIKA fans, and stop-motion aficionados alike.